3 Advanced Side Plank Variations for a Stronger Midsection

 Take your core strength to a whole new level (while protecting your spine)

-The side plank is one of the best exercises to build the core while also supporting the spine.
+The side plank is one of the best ways to build an impressive core.

 Another 2011 study published in Human Movement Sciences found that men who could hold a side plank for less than 83 seconds and women who could hold it for less than 64 seconds were much more likely to have back pain while standing.

-With all this attention on side planks, there's been many spinoff variations.
+With their rise in popularity, there's been many spinoff variations.

 Some of them good.
 Some of them bad.
 Some of them ugly.